 Established in 1879, Montrose Football Club were founding members of the Forfarshire Football Association in 1883.
 It would be another 40 years before Montrose would join the ranks of the Scottish Football League.
-Since that time, the club has been been hacking away in the lower leagues of Scottish football for well over a century, with little to show for it apart from local cup victories (they are ten-time winners of the Forfarshire Cup) and a handful of appearances in the later stages of the Scottish Cup and Scottish League Cup.
+Since that time, the club has been been hacking away in the lower leagues of Scottish football with little to show for it apart from local cup victories (they are ten-time winners of the Forfarshire Cup) and a handful of appearances in the later stages of the Scottish Cup and Scottish League Cup.

-Despite a history of many disappointments, the 2017/18 season was strong for Montrose, with the club finishing at the top of the Scottish League Two table, thus gaining promotion to League One, rising from the bottom tier since the 1995/96 season).
-This is all the more significant due to the fact that only a few seasons earlier, in 2014/15, Montrose narrowly avoided losing their place in the SPFL by defeating the non-league Brora Rangers in a playoff.
+Despite a history of many disappointments, the 2017/18 season was strong for Montrose, with the club finishing at the top of the Scottish League Two table, thus gaining promotion to League One (Montrose’s first departure from the bottom tier since the 1995/96 season).
+This is all the more significant due to the fact that only a few seasons earlier, in 2014/15, Montrose narrowly avoided losing their place in the Scottish Professional Football League by defeating the Highland Football League champions, Brora Rangers in a play-off.

 I first attempted to redesign the Montrose badge in 2014.
 For this initial redesign, I drew inspiration from a badge that was used for only one season (1973/74), featuring an ‘M’ flanked by an ‘F’ and a ‘C’.
 In this initial redesign, the diagonal strokes on the ‘M’ meet well below the baseline.
 In addition to the very deep crotch on the ‘M’, I decided to add the rose and the date of the club’s founding to create a stronger sense of centrality.
 This initial redesign, on the left below, was published on 3 November 2014: